 Southern Belle nectarines are very large freestone nectarines.
-The trees are prolific, bloom early and have a fairly low chilling requirement of 300 chill hours with temperatures below 45 F. (7 C.).
-This deciduous fruit tree sports large showy pink blossoms in the spring.
+The trees are prolific, bloom early, and have a fairly low chilling requirement of 300 chill hours with temperatures below 45 degrees F. (7 C.).
+This deciduous fruit tree sports large, showy pink blossoms in the spring.
 Fruit is mature and ready to be picked in late July to early August.
 Southern Belle is hardy to USDA zone 7.

 Growing a Southern Belle Nectarine

-Southern Belle nectarine trees thrive in a full sun exposure, 6 hours or more per day, in sand to partial sand soil that is well-draining and moderately fertile.
+Southern Belle nectarine trees thrive in a full sun exposure, six hours or more per day, in sand to partial sand soil that is well-draining and moderately fertile.

 Southern Belle tree care is moderate and routine after the first few growing years.
 For newly planted nectarine trees, keep the tree moist but not sodden.
 Provide an inch (2.5 cm.) of water per week depending upon weather conditions.

 Trees should be pruned annually to remove any dead, diseased, broken, or crossing branches.